-These four words are accompanied by a downward arrow and from there, B2B the web design takes over.
+A downward arrow accompanies these four words, and from there, B2B, the web design takes over.

 Honestly, I kept scrolling just to watch the graphics slide in, and I read each paragraph because I wanted to know what I was looking at in the graphic beyond the pretty colors.

-I basically learned about the company by accident, because the website drew me in.
+I learned about the company by accident because the website drew me in.

-The rest of Quid’s website is as simply well done as the homepage.
+The rest of Quid’s website is as well done as the homepage.

 You don’t even have to come up with questions yourself!